theikalman/chatwithsupabase/README.md

 This is a chat app to demonstrate how to use Supabase as a Backend.
 The frontend is using NextJS with Tailwind.

+The demo is available here: [Screen Record Demo v0.0.1](https://youtu.be/xP-xknSNnF4)

 ## Prerequisites

 - npm (nodejs)